BehdadMohammadi/ROS2_publisher_and_subscriber/README.md

 # ROS2_publisher_and_subscriber
-Practicing to generate topics

-ROS 2 Number Publisher and Counter Package
+## ROS 2 Number Publisher and Counter Package
 This ROS 2 package contains two Python nodes built with rclpy.
 Together, they demonstrate basic publishing and subscribing using standard message types from example_interfaces.

 Nodes